mmtk/mmtk-core/docs/portingguide/Porting_Guide.md

 We structure the code into three repos.
 The [MMTk core](https://github.com/mmtk/mmtk-core), the [binding repo](https://github.com/mmtk/mmtk-openjdk) containing both parts of the binding, and the OpenJDK repo, which is currently [a fork](https://github.com/mmtk/openjdk) we maintain.

+## Things to Consider Before Starting a Port

+In principle, a port to MMTk is not particularly difficult.
+MMTk can present itself as a standard library and the core of the API is relatively simple.

+However, porting a runtime to a different GC (any GC) can be difficult and time consuming.
+Key questions include:
+ - How well encapsulated is the runtime's existing collector?
+ - Does the runtime make tacit assumptions about the underlying collector's implementation?
+ - How many places in the runtime codebase reference some part of the GC?
+ - If the runtime has a JIT, how good is the interface between the JIT and the GC (for write barriers and allocations, for example)?
+ - Does the runtime support precise stack scanning?
+ - etc.

+Thinking through these questions should give you a sense for how big a task a GC port will be.

 ## How to Undertake a Port
 We recommend a highly incremental approach to implementing a port.
 The broad idea is:
  - Start with the NoGC plan and gradually move to more advanced collectors